tjko/fanpico/README.md

 fanpico.uf2
 ```

-If you have picotool installed you can check the firmare image information:
+If you have picotool installed you can check the firmware image information:
 ```
 $ picotool info -a fanpico.uf2
 File fanpico.uf2: